-It’s nearly 2017… and what better way to start off the new year than to get into a healthy routine of regular meditation?
-Absolutely everyone can benefit from practising meditation, but if you are experiencing the signs below, we strongly recommend implementing meditation into your life.
+There is no better way to drastically reduce your stress levels than to get into a healthy routine of regular meditation?
+Absolutely everyone can benefit from practising meditation, but if you are experiencing the signs below, we strongly recommend implementing meditation into your life sooner rather than later.

 Sign #1: You feel stressed and overwhelmed